denersoares/D4rwin/Tutorials/Tutorial: Download and Clustering with the D4rwin Pipeline.md

    ```bash
    python3 D4rwin.py
    ```
-2. **Run the command `txnmc_clstr_ncbi` command** to download sequences and cluster them based on the configuration file:
+2. **Run the command `txnmc_clstr_ncbi` command** to download sequences and cluster based on the configuration file:

    ```bash
    txnmc_clstr_ncbi
    ```

    This command will:
-   - Download sequences based on the defined taxonomic level (species).
+   - Download sequences based on the defined taxonomic level (TxId).
    - Exclude unwanted terms such as "complete genome" or "unverified".
    - Perform clustering based on the configured parameters.